iturdikulov/notes/research/Stolyarov-Programming_volume_1_0_introduction.md

 **quality programs**. <!--SR:!2024-05-28,3,152-->

-Learning C, here are some requirements in understanding pointers and recursion, which can help some another language, we choice [[Pascal]]:
+Learning C, here are some requirements in understanding pointers and recursion, which can help some another language, we choice [[research/Pascal]]:
 - language fully support pointers
 - you can use language without pointers
 - using pointers you can extend your capabilities (real necessity)